velariastarfire/Immensum/README.md

 # Immensum Engine

 > The infinite, made calculable.

 Immensum Engine is a high-precision numerical engine designed to handle massive integers far beyond the native processing limits of traditional spreadsheets.
-By computing arbitrary-precision inputs inside a secure server-side core, Immensum ensures your data maintains absolute mathematical fidelity—digit by digit—with zero rounding, distortion, or overflow errors.
+By computing arbitrary-precision inputs inside a secure server-side core, Immensum Engine ensures your data maintains absolute mathematical fidelity—digit by digit—with zero rounding, distortion, or overflow errors.

 ---